What’s more effective?

 - Stats and results.
 Ask your customer to talk about specific problems and tell you how the product solved them, using facts and figures.
 Both the testimonials we shared dove into specifics.

 How to get testimonials

 Getting a video testimonial can be a little tricky.
-If you aren’t ready to dive straight into the deep end, and want to stick to traditional testimonials for the time being, this post by Orbit Media walks you through all the steps to take when asking for a traditional testimonial.
+If you aren’t ready to dive straight into the deep end, and want to stick to traditional testimonials for the time being, these posts by Orbit Media or LiveAgent walk you through all the steps to take when asking for a traditional testimonial.

 When you’re ready to make your first video testimonial, start with customers you have a strong relationship with.
 They could be early adopters or someone who’s been openly supportive from the start.
 Depending on where you are, your customer’s geography is also worth taking into account!

 Approach them directly, and be clear about what you want and what the expectations are.
 This is a big ask, but one that can benefit you both.
 Highlight the benefit to the customer, such as gaining more exposure for their business.
 Focus on making the experience as simple and pleasant as possible.

 The alternative way to make a great video